 We do not participate in any kind of service hours.

 We do not participate in fairs, fundraising events, or outdoor activities, unless special approval is given by our Executive Director.

 We do not accept members who do not have transportation, internet access, or email.

 We do not accept donated pets or find homes for pets.
 Visit Petfinder or a local dog rescue to re-home your pet.

 We do not ever visit in individual homes or apartments.

-Our certified Therapy Pets are NOT Service Animals.
-Under the ADA, “comfort,” “therapy,” or “emotional support animals” do not meet the definition of a service animal.
-Service Animals are animals that are specially trained to help a person with disabilities and are to be focused solely on that one person.
-Therapy pets are animals that volunteer with their owners to improve the lives of others.
-Therapy pets are NOT service animals and they do not have the same public access as service animals.
-Handlers of therapy pets must not ever present their animal as a service animal, nor try to gain public access to planes, restaurants, public buildings, etc. Also know that therapy pets are only considered therapy pets as long as they are active members of their certifying organization.
+Therapy pets are only considered therapy pets as long as they are active members of their certifying organization.
 Once they quit, retire, or are no longer active, they are no longer considered a therapy pet at all.
-Active status for Faithful Paws members and pets can be checked at any time with our manager through this web site.
-Possession of the ID badge alone does not verify current active status of any person or pet.
-The therapy pet and handler must maintain current active status with their therapy animal registration/certification organization as long as they are volunteering and to be considered a therapy animal.
+Active status for Faithful Paws members and pets can be checked at any time with our admins through this website.
+The therapy pet and handler must maintain current active status with their therapy animal registration/certification organization as long as they are volunteering to be considered a therapy animal.